 1: Short Project Description

-The reason I want this project to have this format is because of the aesthetic of etched lines, their texture.
-In contrast to pencil and pen lines, these lines are both expressive and fine, and the little inconsistencies on the etched plate add a subtle chaotic feeling.
-A combination of chaos and commitment, quite Romantic in itself.
-The etchings are 40 x 30 cm in size.
+I have chosen etching as the medium for this project for several reasons, one being the aesthetic of etched lines, their texture.
+In contrast to pencil and pen drawings, etchings are constantly prone to inconsistencies at every step of the process.
+They are the result of chaos and commitment, quite Romantic in itself.
+The etchings are all 40 x 30 cm in size.

 2: Research and themes

 The Winter Journey as a theme has been explored in the visual arts many times already, yet there are countless different stylistic approaches.
 The subject of each illustration is often chosen differently as well, then visualised somewhere on the scale between pure abstraction and strict realism.
 This sequence of etchings is characterised by a strong emphasis on sublime landscapes in which the protagonist seeks refuge while also trying to escape them.

 2.1: Overall design choices

 The Winter Journey’s protagonist is meant for the reader/listener to identify themselves with.
 For this project the character and his looks are secondary, vague even, because the viewer should experience the mood for themselves with as little distraction by characterisation as possible.
 In accordance with my own and the general interpretation he is male, though he is first and foremost a person who experiences this solitary journey for us which expresses much more than only a mourning over a broken up relationship, since the reason as to why someone would embark on this kind of journey is very individual and can originate in situations other than this one.
 I personally relate very much to the Winter Journey, even though I cannot relate at all to the character's past.
 Thus, I have not included any detailed depictions of the protagonist or his beloved, as this would only add something which would not contribute to illustrations intended to show the journey itself.
 This decision is a crucial part of what makes this project my own.
 It is also why I have shortened the quoted poems on my website to only show the illustrated verses.